The Quantum Broom Paradox

 Opening Scene

-HUMAN sits in one chair, staring thoughtfully at the empty chair opposite.
-TRIGGER is sweeping the floor with an old broom.
+(HUMAN sits in one chair, staring thoughtfully at the empty chair opposite.
+TRIGGER is sweeping the floor with an old broom.)

-H: (checking watch) Claude should be here by now.
+HUMAN: (checking watch) Claude should be here by now.
 I wonder if it'll be the same Claude as yesterday.

 TRIGGER: (proudly) Speaking of sameness, I've had this same broom for twenty years.